Clarity logoClarity logoClarity

 Web3 uses tokens to represent ownership.
 A token is an entry on a blockchain ledger that says "this wallet owns this thing."
 The thing could be currency (Bitcoin, ETH), a piece of digital art (NFTs), governance rights in a protocol (DAO tokens), or a share of a liquidity pool (DeFi LP tokens).
 Because the ledger is public and immutable, no company can revoke your ownership.

-This is genuinely powerful.
+This is a real change in how ownership works online.
 For the first time in internet history, you can own a digital asset the same way you own a physical one; without a middleman who can take it back.

 Decentralized Applications (dApps)